Sally Jewell reflects on time as secretary of the Interior

-Outgoing Secretary of the Interior Sally Jewell reflects on her tenure running the agency that oversees nearly 20 percent of the nation’s land, including national parks, and relationships with Indian tribes.
-Her next step: a long road trip before returning home to Seattle.
+The outgoing Obama cabinet member looks back on her tenure running the agency that oversees nearly 20 percent of the nation’s land, including national parks, and relationships with Indian tribes.
+Sally Jewell's next step: a long road trip before coming home to Seattle.

 As she packs up in preparation for leaving office Friday as the nation’s 51st secretary of the Interior, Seattleite Sally Jewell took a moment for a conversation with The Seattle Times about her accomplishments, hopes and plans for the future.